Scanning For Dark Matter Subhalos in Hubble Space Telescope Imaging of 54 Strong Lenses: Abstract

 \section{Abstract}

 The cold dark matter (DM) model predicts that every galaxy contains thousands of DM subhalos; almost all other DM models include a physical process that smooths away the subhalos.
 The subhalos are invisible, but could be detected via strong gravitational lensing, if they lie on the line of sight to a multiply-imaged background source, and perturb its apparent shape.
-We present an automated strong lens analysis framework, and scan for DM subhalos in Hubble Space Telescope imaging of 54 strong lenses.
-We identify two compelling DM subhalo candidates (including one previously found in SLACS0946+1006), where a subhalo is favoured after every systematic test we perform.
-We find that the detectability of subhalos depends upon the assumed parametric form for the lens galaxy's mass distribution.
-Comparing fits which assume several more complex mass models reveals $5$ additional (generally lower mass) DM subhalo candidates worthy of further study, and the removal of 11 false positives.
-We identify 44 non-detections, which are vital to building up enough statistical power to test DM models.
-Future work will apply even more flexible models to the results of this study, to constrain different DM models.
+We present a predominantly automated strong lens analysis framework, and scan for DM subhalos in Hubble Space Telescope imaging of 54 strong lenses.
+We identify five DM subhalo candidates, including two especially compelling candidates (one previously known in SLACS0946+1006) where a subhalo is favoured after all of our tests for systematics.
+We find that the detectability of subhalos depends upon the assumed parametric form for the lens galaxy's mass distribution, especially its degree of azimuthal freedom.
+Using separate components for dark matter and stellar mass reveals two DM subhalo candidates and removes four false-positives compared to the single power-law mass model that is common in the literature.
+We identify 45 lenses {\it without} substructures, the number of which is key to statistical tests able to rule out models of e.g.\ warm or self-interacting DM.
 Our full analysis results are available at \url{https://github.com/Jammy2211/autolens_subhalo}.